Overview of Medicaid’s Structured Family Caregiving Program

 A care recipient must be eligible for the Medicaid program through which SFC is available.
 The following eligibility criteria is general and is not applicable to all states.
 Persons can find state-specific eligibility criteria in the chart at the bottom of this article by clicking on the name of the program that offers SFC in their state.

 – Must have limited income.
-The income limit is generally $2,829 / month for the applicant.
+The applicant income limit is generally $2,901 / month.
 If there is a non-applicant spouse, their income is not counted towards the applicant’s income eligibility.
 Furthermore, the non-applicant spouse may be entitled to a Monthly Maintenance Needs Allowance from their applicant spouse.

 – Must have limited assets.
 The limit is generally $2,000 for the applicant.
 If married, the assets of both the applicant and non-applicant spouse are considered jointly owned.
 The applicant spouse is generally allowed $2,000 in assets, while the non-applicant spouse is permitted a much larger allocation of assets as a Community Spouse Resource Allowance.